-In 2019, a London-based startup approached me about designing and prototyping an idea for a property rental management service.
-The goal was to validate it and raise funding to continue the project.
+In 2019, I was part of a team that designed and prototyped an idea for a new property rental management service.
+The goal was to validate it and help raise funding to continue the project.

 RentID is a property rental management app for the UK market, that allows landlords and agents to effectively manage their portfolios, and ensure tenants have a degree of control over their tenancy.